 All those physical items have potential intangible effects, so that our personal influence could be shared and even magnified.

 I enjoy the stories of my ancestors.
-I'm lucky to have writings from the past few hundred years of American pioneers with fantastic stories, knowing that these people are directly in my lineage.
+I'm lucky to have writings from the past few hundred years of American pioneers with fantastic stories; it's inspiring knowing that those are lives and experiences that directly affected all my lineage.

-Finally, although I consider those immaterial aspects to be the most significant, there are many other physical artifacts that leave a tangible mark on the world: the food that nurtures, the clothing and shelter that protect, and the fuel that energizes.
+Finally, although I consider those immaterial aspects to be the most significant, there are many other physical artifacts that leave a tangible mark on the world: the clothing and shelter that protect, and even the food that nurtures and the fuel that energizes.

 All these are things we can leave that will have an effect for years or decades or even centuries to come.
 True, they are mingled with the afterglow from many other people, but we're contributing... and maybe our part is enough to make a significant difference.
 Many heros and charismatic figures are lauded repeatedly over time, but I feel that the repeated, small nudges (especially by parents) by multitudes of people over time are the things that advance society and well-being in the world.